LaunchCodeEducation/data-analysis-curriculum/content/assignments/assignment0/hello-spreadsheets/_index.md

 weight = 1
 +++

-Once you have the google sheet open in your browser window, have a look around the various tabs and familiarize yourself with each spreadsheet.
+Once you have the Google Sheet open in your browser window, have a look around the various tabs and familiarize yourself with each spreadsheet.
 Don't be afraid to look - just don't edit anything just yet.

 ## Car Info Tab